mmmarinho/ROS2_Tutorial/docs/source/create_interface_package.rst

 If additional interfaces are required

 #.
-Modify the :file:`package.xml` to have any additional dependency.
+Modify the :file:`package.xml` to have any additional dependencies.
 See :ref:`Handling dependencies` for more details.

 #.
 Add each new interface file to :code:`set(interface_files ...)`